kaiusl/KLPlugins.DynLeaderboards/README.md

-# SimHub ACC Leaderboard Plugin
+# SimHub ACC Dynamic Leaderboards Plugin

 This is an ACC specific (at least at the moment) leaderboard plugin providing simple switching between overall/class/relative leaderboards.